thanpolas/toddmotto.github.io/_posts/2013-09-21-the-data-js-api-for-behavioural-binding-stop-using-selectors-in-your-javascript.md

 ---
 layout: post
-permalink: /the-data-js-api-for-modular-dom-elements-stop-using-selectors-in-your-javascript
+permalink: /the-data-js-api-for-behavioural-binding-stop-using-selectors-in-your-javascript
-title: The [data-js] API for modular DOM elements; stop using selectors in your JavaScript
+title: The [data-js] API for behavioural-binding; stop using selectors in your JavaScript
 ---

 Selectors in JavaScript are bad.
 They are rubbish and I despise working with them.
 The bridge between the DOM and JavaScript is a tough one to cross and in no way modular, but there are ways around this.
 JavaScript is a beautiful language, it's fully dynamic, and that's exactly what selectors _aren't_.
 Selectors are a sin, and here's why...